learnsharepoint/stockwebpart/README.md

 ## stockwebpart

-This is where you include your WebPart documentation.
+Stock WebPart is a SPFx WebPart to Display Company Stock Information

 ### Building the code